jlinford/ahug-porto-hackathon/index.md

 ## 12:00pm – Hands-on with SVE

 The entirely hands-on afternoon session will introduce the Arm's tools for SVE developers and show how to generate SVE-enabled binaries targeting popular vector lengths.
 The session will include contributions from people who are running and porting applications for SVE.
+For this session we will be using an Arm based AWS Elastic Cluster, this will come pre-installed with all the required Arm HPC software stack for building code and emulating SVE.
+Accounts will be provided for all attendees.

  * Training Cluster: `ssh student@cluster.arm-hpc.org`
    * Password: `Tr@ining!`